preciofishbone/OmniaDocsG2/_build/html/_sources/user-options/quick-search-and-advanced-search/index.rst.txt

 .. image:: quick-search-preview-page-new3.png

-In Omnia 6.12 and later, the totalt number of search results are shown for for each category.
+The totalt number of search results are shown for for each category.
 Here's an example:

 .. image:: quick-search-total-new.png